patelatharva/Analysis_of_Airbnb_property_listings_dataset/README.md

 - `sklearn` to create machine learning models from dataset
 - `seaborn` to create special types of data visualizations like Heatmap

-I followed the steps recommended in [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining "(target|_blank)") methodology to explore this dataset, perform necessary transformations, extracting features and prepare statistical model from it to estimate the booking price of the property on Airbnb.
+I followed the steps recommended in [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining) methodology to explore this dataset, perform necessary transformations, extracting features and prepare statistical model from it to estimate the booking price of the property on Airbnb.

-You see my [project notebook](https://patelatharva.github.io/Analysis_of_Airbnb_property_listings_dataset/analysis.html "(target|_blank)") containing the steps that I performed.
+You see my [project notebook](https://patelatharva.github.io/Analysis_of_Airbnb_property_listings_dataset/analysis.html) containing the steps that I performed.

 ## Analysis
 I asked and found answers for a set of questions through my exploratory analysis of the data related to Seattle property listings on Airbnb in 2016.